 The use of furoshiki on the beach with many holidaymakers is likely to be useful.
 Also, because of its hot climate, open and casual fashion is mainstream, and furoshiki will match very well with that style and it will be a good accent.

 Design in Spain:

 The traditional Spanish design combines the characteristics of the Arab world and the features of the European world, and they are unique and very tasteful.
-Arabesque, one of the Islamic art forms, can be seen in Islamic architecture still remaining in various parts of Spain, and it is also influencing Spanish art.
+Arabesque, one of the Islamic art forms, can be seen in Islamic architecture remaining in various parts of Spain today, and it is also influencing Spanish art.

-You can imagine that the average age of furoshiki will be considerably rejuvenated if you make a furoshiki using optimistic and passionate Spain’s bright, vivid colors in this geometric pattern.
-If you also draw a geometric pattern like tiles on the whole furoshiki and occasionally make compositions such as “marudori (circle take)” and “Shihounirami (four direction glare)”, it will be truly beautiful.
+You can imagine that the average age of furoshiki will be considerably rejuvenated if you make a furoshiki using optimistic and passionate Spain’s bright, vivid colours in this geometric pattern.
+If you also draw a geometric pattern like tiles on the whole furoshiki and occasionally make compositions such as “marudori” (circle take) and “shihounirami” (four-direction glare), it will be truly beautiful.

 Arts in Spain:

-Even after entered the modern era, the Spanish art world has produced prominent artists such as Pablo Picasso, Salvador Dali, Joan Miró, Antoni Gaudi and so on.
-How will furoshiki be like when creating it with their sensibilities?
+Even after entering the modern era, the Spanish art world has produced prominent artists such as Pablo Picasso, Salvador Dali, Joan Miró, Antoni Gaudi and so on.
+What will furoshiki be like when creating it with their sensibilities?